 I also think women need to be together, to open more pathways to other women.
-When I was appointed General Director of Budget at 32 years old, there was a huge “scandal” in the public sector because I was too young for the position.
+When I was appointed General Director of Budget at the age of 32, there was a huge “scandal” in the public sector because I was too young for the position.
 I was the first woman in that role.
 This was a unique situation where both the Deputy Minister and Minister were women.
-My direct boss, the deputy minister, was criticized for appointing me in that position.
-Those were difficult times for me and a part of me was very scared.
-But 2 years after, when I was appointed Minister, I appointed Zoila Llempen as my replacement in that position.
+My direct boss, the deputy minister, was criticized for appointing me.
+Those were difficult times for me and a part of me and I was very scared.
+But two years later, when I was appointed Minister, I appointed Zoila Llempen as my replacement in that position.
 She was also 32 years old and nobody doubted her capabilities because of her age.
 I think it is a very powerful feeling – when you break the glass ceiling and you make space for others to grow out of it with you.
 It is difficult for the person that breaks it, but it is worthy when you look at all the amazing women that come after.

 Currently, I am supporting the kick-off of a project in Pakistan that aims to improve health outcomes in primary healthcare facilities.
 I am really excited to be on the ground for this project and it is an aspect of the job that I really love.

-A funny fact is that because of my physical appearance people think I am from Pakistan.
-It seems that lots of Latin Americans look like Pakistanis.
+Because of my physical appearance, many people think I am from Pakistan.
 A lot of people start talking to me in Urdu whether I am in the line for boarding a plane or even when I am at a grocery store.
 I think they get very confused when I answer in English that I don’t speak Urdu.
 I think I will definitely need to learn some Urdu if I want to stop disappointing people!